aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-registration/README.md

 Before deploying the lambda function, we must create a Lambda execution role.
 [Read about how to scope AWS Lambda execution roles](https://docs.aws.amazon.com/lambda/latest/operatorguide/least-privilege.html#).
 For this particular role, we need to execute action in AWS IoT Core, AWS CloudWatch and AWS DynamoDB.
 In a production environment you must scope your role permission down to the least needed privileges, which will be reflected by the actions executed in your Lambda function.
 For this particular example, you will find a policy **/jitr-lambda-function/lambda-execution-role-policy.json** that has been designed with the least privileges for the example **lambda_function.py**.
 Keep in mind that if you decide to customize the example for testing, you must make sure the policy meets your requeriments.

-Run the following commands to create the Lamnbda execution role:
+Run the following commands to create the Lambda execution role:

 ```
 ```